Call for Preliminary Proposals

 - Methodological Supplementarity: Research that broadens and diversifies methodological approaches to the study of race and/or ethnicity at the University.

-- Distinction: Research that further distinguishes the national reputation of the department as a place of academic distinction in both research and teaching excellence.
+- Distinction: Research that will add distinction to the national reputation of the department as a place of academic distinction in both research and teaching excellence.

 - Describe the scope of the impact of the proposed position’s research